naveenrs123/MapBuilderDSL/README.md

 * Mark the `gen` folder as the generated sources root.
 Contains the generated ANTLR classes and helpers.
 * Mark the `icons` folder as the resources root.
 Required to allow icons to be retrieved and rendered.

 Once those actions have all been completed, specify the name of the file to run in `Main.java`, making sure that it has the `.tdot` file extension.
-Then the program will run by running the `main` function in the class.
+This can be done by modifying the file name on line 20 of 'Main.java' file.
+The program will then run by running the `main` function in the class.

 ## Language Design